KruASe76/MineNopoly/README.md

 - [ ] _Chance_ and _Community chest_ cards random cycle (shuffled card deck imitation)
 - [x] Player balance tracking using a scoreboard
 - [ ] _Houses_ and _Hotels_ implementation using candles (`green_candle` as a _House_, `red_candle` as a _Hotel_)
-- [ ] A book with links to receive game items and a list and descriptions of all game properties
+- [ ] A book with links to get game items and a list and descriptions of all game properties
 - [ ] Built-in dice randomizer
 - [x] Anti-counterfeiting game money items (default: `flint`, `coal`, `quartz`, `lapis_lazuli`, `iron_nugget`, `gold_nugget`, `emerald`) protection via custom (unreachable in survival) item names
 - [ ] Game money tracking in player inventories using a log file with player balance changes